 7z a backup.7z /path/to/directory/

-Extract an Archive
+Extract a 7-Zip Archive

 Extract all files from an archive to the current directory using the x command, which preserves directory structure: